 Roger D. Knight Jr.

-"From the '60s to the early '90s, United really reigned in Colorado," said Wells Fargo regional President Tom Honig, who worked for Roger Knight Jr. early in his career.
-"It was because of the vision of Roger, Bernie Hart, Neil Roberts and John Hershner."
+"From the '60s to the early '90s, United really reigned in Colorado," said Wells Fargo Regional President Tom Honig, who worked for Knight early in his career.
+"It was because of the vision of Roger, Bernie Hart, Neil Roberts, and John Hershner."

-Former Wells Fargo regional President David Bailey started at Denver-U.S. National Bank in 1964 as a teller, watching Roger Knight Jr., then CEO.
-At a time when the bank had one of the largest drive-through banks in the country at East 17th Avenue and Lincoln Street, cars would get snarled, but Roger Knight Jr. chipped in to help.
+Former Wells Fargo Regional President David Bailey started at Denver-U.S. National Bank in 1964 as a teller, watching Knight, then CEO.
+At a time when the bank had one of the largest drive-through banks in the country at East 17th Ave and Lincoln St, cars would get snarled, but Knight chipped in to help.

 "Friday afternoon, here's a wealthy guy, the CEO of the bank, out in the street directing traffic," Bailey said.
 On other occasions, he "would go around picking up paper clips because he was afraid someone would slip."

-Roger Knight Jr.'s service included the boards of the University of Denver, the former Museum of Natural History and the Denver Chamber of Commerce.
+Knight's community involvement included the boards of the University of Denver, the former Museum of Natural History, and the Denver Chamber of Commerce.

-"From the '60s to the early '90s, United really reigned in Colorado," said Wells Fargo regional President Tom Honig, who worked for Roger Knight Jr. early in his career.
-"It was because of the vision of Roger, Bernie Hart, Neil Roberts and John Hershner."
+"From the '60s to the early '90s, United really reigned in Colorado," said Wells Fargo Regional President Tom Honig, who worked for Knight early in his career.
+"It was because of the vision of Roger, Bernie Hart, Neil Roberts, and John Hershner."

-Former Wells Fargo regional President David Bailey started at Denver-U.S. National Bank in 1964 as a teller, watching Roger Knight Jr., then CEO.
-At a time when the bank had one of the largest drive-through banks in the country at East 17th Avenue and Lincoln Street, cars would get snarled, but Roger Knight Jr. chipped in to help.
+Former Wells Fargo Regional President David Bailey started at Denver-U.S. National Bank in 1964 as a teller, watching Knight, then CEO.
+At a time when the bank had one of the largest drive-through banks in the country at East 17th Ave and Lincoln St, cars would get snarled, but Knight chipped in to help.

 "Friday afternoon, here's a wealthy guy, the CEO of the bank, out in the street directing traffic," Bailey said.
 On other occasions, he "would go around picking up paper clips because he was afraid someone would slip."

-Roger Knight Jr.'s service included the boards of the University of Denver, the former Museum of Natural History and the Denver Chamber of Commerce.
+Knight's community involvement included the boards of the University of Denver, the former Museum of Natural History, and the Denver Chamber of Commerce.